codyd51/gala/Notes.md

 the IOSurface has a Z-order, so any time you kill SpringBoard you see the Gala boot logo again -- this is why you normally see the apple logo! and it looks like there's normally a spinner there just as a 'hack' to make sure in the worst case the user always sees a spinner?

+The 'smoking kills' iBSS screen is actually when the iBSS crashes